Unstable Anisotropic Neutron Stars: Probing the Limits of Gravitational Collapse: Detectibility

-\Major{Gravitational redshift, also known as the Einstein shift in older literature \cite{EDDINGTON1926}, occurs when electromagnetic waves or photons leaving a gravitational well appear to lose energy.
+Detecting the gravitational collapse of unstable NSs can be a challenging task due to the remote locations and extreme physical conditions involved.
+Nonetheless, researchers employ various methods and observational signatures to study and infer the occurrence of gravitational collapse in NSs.
+In this section, we present some potential yet challenging ways to detect these highly dissipative events.
+Gravitational redshift, also known as the Einstein shift in older literature \cite{EDDINGTON1926}, occurs when electromagnetic waves or photons leaving a gravitational well appear to lose energy.
 This decrease in energy leads to a decrease in frequency and an increase in the wavelength of the photons.
-In order to study the time evolution of gravitational redshift for varying anisotropic NSs, we solve Eqn. (\ref{sg18}), which describes the surface redshift, at regular intervals of time for all anisotropic NSs with $\omega_o^2 = -5 \times 10^7 \ \mathrm{s^{-2}}$.
-We also obtain the results for the isotropic case corresponding to the respective EOSs, as shown in Figure \ref{fig:Luminosity_and_Red-Shift} (left).
+In order to study the time evolution of gravitational redshift for varying anisotropic NSs, we solve Eq. (\ref{sg18}), which describes the surface redshift, at regular intervals of time for all anisotropic NSs with $\omega_o^2 = -5 \times 10^7 \ \mathrm{s^{-2}}$.
+We also obtain the results for the isotropic case corresponding to the respective EOSs, as shown in Fig. \ref{fig:Luminosity_and_Red-Shift} (left).
 As expected, the gravitational redshift naturally approaches infinity as the collapse progresses toward the formation of the event horizon.
 From our calculations, it appears that the anisotropy parameter $\beta_\mathrm{BL}$ does not significantly affect the variation of redshift.
-This is expected because the redshift is determined primarily by the NS's surface parameters, which are only lightly influenced by anisotropy (since anisotropy vanishes at the surface).}

-\Major{Apart from gravitational redshift, variations in luminosity can also be observed during the process of gravitational collapse.
-As discussed in the previous section, during gravitational collapse, \Minor{massless} particles such as neutrinos and photons carry thermal energy away into the exterior spacetime, resulting in a highly dissipative process.
+This is expected because the redshift is determined primarily by the NS's surface parameters, which are only lightly influenced by anisotropy (since anisotropy vanishes at the surface).
+Apart from gravitational redshift, variations in luminosity can also be observed during the process of gravitational collapse.
+As discussed in the previous section, during gravitational collapse, massless particles such as neutrinos and photons carry thermal energy away into the exterior spacetime, resulting in a highly dissipative process.
 This dissipation of energy can lead to significant changes in luminosity, which can be studied to gain insights into the dynamics of the collapse.
-To obtain the total luminosity perceived by an observer at rest at infinity, one can refer to the methodology presented in Ref. \cite{G.Pinheiro},}
+To obtain the total luminosity perceived by an observer at rest at infinity, one can refer to the methodology presented in Ref. \cite{G.Pinheiro},